bullgare/ng-directive-bind-html-with-js/README.md

 Directive for AngularJS
 =========

-It inserts html with executing all javascript in script tags.
+It inserts html and executes all javascript in script tags (both with 'src' attribute and inline).

 Demo is available at [JSbin](http://jsbin.com/UXIMEmi/1/edit)